ZiweiWangTHU/BiDet/README.md

 # BiDet
 This is a pytorch implementation for the paper: BiDet: An Efficient Binarized Object Detector, which is in submission to CVPR2020.
-The code contains training and testing two binarized object detectors, SSD300 and Faster R-CNN, using our BiDet method on two datasets, PASCAL VOC and Microsoft COCO.
+The code contains training and testing two binarized object detectors, SSD300 and Faster R-CNN, using our BiDet method on two datasets, PASCAL VOC and Microsoft COCO 2014.

-# Brief Introduction to BiDet
-Deep neural networks especially CNNs have been proposed in recently years due to their strong capacity in many kind of tasks like image classification, object detection and segmentation.
-However, the growingly deeper and larger models require massive computation and storage cost to achieve such performance, limiting their applications on mobile devices.
-Therefore, binary neural network (BNN) have been proposed to handle such problem, because it can save the storage and computation to nearly 32x and 64x respectively.

-However, recent research about BNN focus mainly on simple tasks like image classification, while some difficult but useful tasks like object detection are skipped.
-Besides, directly applying binary networks on object detection results in bad performances, largely because of the low representational capacity of BNN.
-To tackle such issue, we propose BiDet, a information bottleneck (IB) based method to learn better binarized detection networks, which removes the information redundancy in the intermediate feature maps and fully utilizes the limited power of BNN to detect objects.

 # Quick Start
 ## Prerequisites